Denver Motorcycle Accident Attorneys

 If you have been injured or lost a loved one in a motorcycle accident, contact attorney J. Todd Tenge, serving Boulder, Denver, Fort Collins, and surrounding areas, to schedule a free consultation.
 If the accident was not your fault, you may be entitled to recover financial compensation for your loss.

 Because motorcyclists are so vulnerable on the road, they regularly sustain severe or catastrophic injuries.
-The initial pain and stress of dealing with an injury can be difficult enough, but motorcycle accident victims often experience lasting expenses and effects of their injuries - sometimes, for the rest of their lives.
-Properly taking action against negligent parties is critical to recover full compensation for all of a motorcycle accident victim’s past and future losses.
+The initial pain and stress of dealing with an injury can be difficult enough, but motorcycle accident victims often experience lasting expenses and effects of their injuries—sometimes, for the rest of their lives.
+Properly taking action against negligent parties is critical to recovering full compensation for all of a motorcycle accident victim’s past and future losses.
 The following are some common damages in motorcycle accident cases.

 - Medical bills - Motorcyclists often sustain severe traumatic injuries that need immediate medical care.
 Many motorcyclists are transported via ambulance or even a medical helicopter straight to the hospital due to the severity of their condition.
 Even if emergency transport is not needed, accident victims may still need to head straight to the emergency room for an evaluation and treatment.
 Emergency trauma care can be costly, but that is often nothing compared to the medical bills that will pile up.
 Motorcycle accident victims may need to be hospitalized, may require surgeries, and may need many follow-up appointments, physical therapy, medications, and more.